vkakerbeck/tbp.monty/docs/contributing/documentation.md

 # Images

-See the [Style Guide](style-guide.md#images) images section for details about creating and referencing images correctly.
+See the [Style Guide images](style-guide.md#images) section for details about creating and referencing images correctly.

+# Videos
+See the [Style Guide videos](style-guide.md#videos) section for details about creating and referencing videos correctly.

 # VS Code Snippets